-Thus far, the more thorough blocking efforts have worked relatively well.
-However, there’s a growing concern among network specialists that blocking and filtering could become problematic in the future as technology moves forward.
+There’s a growing concern among network specialists that blocking and filtering could become problematic in the future as privacy technology moves forward.

 For example, tech companies are increasingly starting to adopt DNS over HTTPS (DoH or encrypted DNS).
 This makes it possible to resolve domain names over the secure HTTPS protocol.
 As a result, it’s harder for outsiders, including ISPs, to eavesdrop on which sites people access.

 Earlier this year, BT’s Principal Network Architect, Andy Fidler, warned that encrypted DNS is a potential game changer in the area.
 In a presentation before several industry specialists, he outlined a variety of concerns, as ITPro notes.

 Among other things, these new developments will make it harder to block websites and to comply with court orders.

 “If UK ISPs are no longer in the DNS path, they may not be able to fulfil certain domain specific court order blocking requests,” Fidler notes in his presentation.

 “DNS blocking is the most granular tool in the kit box used by UK ISPs to implement Government / Regulation blocking orders,” he adds.

 With regular DNS queries, ISPs such as BT can see which websites users are trying to access, even when people are using a third-party DNS provider.
 When DNS queries are encrypted, however, Internet providers can no longer see which websites customers visit.

 BT’s Principal Network Architect called on UK Internet providers and the broader industry to see how they can respond to these developments.
 While increased privacy for users is not a bad thing, ineffective website blockades, useless parental filters, and other issues are seen as problematic.